Remove book and hand from face

-I’ve recently posted about Dr. Amador classic book, I’m Not Sick I Don’t Need help, and will continue to do so.
-Dr, Amador begin by explaining how a lack of insight is not due to denial, defensiveness, or stubbornness, but is rather a symptom of chronic mental illness.
+I’ve posted before about Dr. Amador classic book, I’m Not Sick I Don’t Need Help, and I will continue to post in the future.
+It’s a brilliant book that deserves much more attention.
+Dr. Amador begins by explaining how a lack of insight is not due to denial, defensiveness, or stubbornness.
+Rather, denial is a symptom of chronic mental illness.

 Apologize for a difference in opinion